 - Parent 1 (demographic, contact, education, and employment information)

 - Parent 2 (demographic, contact, education, and employment information).
-You can also select that you have limited information about this parent, or if you do not have a Parent 2 to report.
+You can also select that you have limited knowledge about this parent or do not have a Parent 2 report.

 - Siblings (demographic and education information)